 I like your spirit but don’t wish to see you get into trouble.

 With your command of English and a lifetime of invaluable experience I feel it is a waste if you don’t blog to express yourself or to share your experience.

 This blog was started in Oct 2011.
 It is coming to 3 months.
 Every day there is a post either written by myself or re-produced from my friends or elsewhere – usually jokes, anecdotes or some interesting stories.

 Dr Mike Loh is my good friend.
 He calls me “kindred spirit!”
 He is a published author of 7 books and a seasoned blogger himself.
 I have benefited much from his guidance.
 There are many things I learnt from him esp those novels or writers hitherto unheard of such as Shantaram, Stieg Larsson, Jonathan Kellerman, Michael Connelly, Linwood Barclay, Orhan Pamuk amongst others.
 Having got acquainted with him have enriched my quality of life immensely.

 Usually the viewership or number of hits hovers around 50 to 100 until that breakthrough.
-“SMRT Train Officer” really boosted my blog to a dizzy high of more than 17,000 hits.
+“SMRT Train Officer” really boosted my blog to a dizzily high of more than 17,000 hits.
 My blog’s total views is now more than 35,000 hits.